Seismic Blasting: What Is It and How Does It Affect Marine Life?

 Over the past few years, the federal government has allocated more than 30 new offshore areas for oil and gas exploration.
 Some of the most concerning developments occur in ecologically sensitive regions like the Otway Basin.

-The accelerating pace of these development underscores the urgent need for decisive action to protect these irreplaceable natural treasures.
+The accelerating pace of these developments underscores the urgent need for decisive action to protect these irreplaceable natural treasures.

 If we are to follow the recommendations of marine scientists, we must find alternative, less destructive ways to explore our oceans and meet our energy needs.